prebid/prebid.github.io/features/firstPartyData.md

 ## How It Works

-Here's a summary of how it works:
+Here's a summary of how first party data (FPD) works:

 ![First Party Data Summary](/assets/images/flowcharts/FirstPartyData-Summary.png){: .pb-lg-img :}

-The page can provide:
+This diagram shows a page that can provide:

 - Global context (site) data that applies to all AdUnits and all bidders
 - Global user data that applies to all AdUnits and all bidders